squid-cache/squid-cache.github.io/DeveloperResources.rst

 To test a specific project branch you will need to pull the branch code directly from bzr https://code.launchpad.net/squid

  {i} Note that repository checkouts for Squid-3 require the same build tool chains as developers.
 The repository does not contain makefiles etc which are present in the snapshots and rsync.

+Joining the  [[http://www.squid-cache.org/Support/mailing-lists.html#squid-dev|developer mailing list]] is useful if you want to get into a lot of testing or discussion with the developers.
+This is optional, anyone can post to that mailing list, and reports can also be made through bugzilla.
+For stable series testing Bugzilla reports are encouraged.

 === Getting the sources via Bazaar (bzr) ===